 Leagues: Putting positive competition and scored games into play, kids learn the importance of winning, loosing and having respect for their teammates and their opponents.
 In our leagues, sports coaches help bring out the potential in every child.
 Sports leagues intentionally start at grade 2 when kids are developmentally ready to maximize team play.

-Advanced training: Kids can take their acquired skills to their highest potential with Advanced Sports Training.
+Sports training: Kids can take their acquired skills to their highest potential with Sports Training.
 Our training program and professional trainers, help athletes build individual confidence and skills outside of a team setting.

 Why a New Model?

 Childhood obesity is on the rise.
 Less than half of children ages 6 – 11 meet the U.S. Surgeon General’s recommendation for engaging in at least 60 minutes of moderate physical activity most days of the week.
 Sports activity can address this deficit however nationally; sports participation is down.
 And with less participation, there’s less movement.
 The problem affects some groups more than others and most often starts during the grade-school years.

 Traditional sports models focus on performance over participation well before kids’ bodies, minds, and interests mature.
 Kids are either moved up if they perform well or they are moved out if they don’t make the cut.
 This reduces the number of kids participating in sports as they age and discourages kids from exploring new interests. (youthreport.projectplay.us Aspen Institute)